jjones-edoc/chat_app_prototype/chat_app_spec.md

 ## Sharing Chat Links with External Members(Email)

-For external participants, the chat owner can share a secure chat link (valid for 90 days) via email.
-This allows participants outside the organization to join the conversation easily.
+For external contacts, the chat owner can share a secure chat link (valid for 90 days) via email.
+This allows contacts outside the organization to join the conversation easily.
 The owner has the flexibility to customize the message content before sending.

-_[Image: Screenshot of the email sharing interface for external users]_
+_[Image: Screenshot of the email sharing interface for external contacts]_

 ## Sharing Chat Links with External Members(Text)

-Similar to email sharing, chat owners can also send secure chat links (valid for 90 days) via text message to external participants.
+Similar to email sharing, chat owners can also send secure chat links (valid for 90 days) via text message to external contacts.
 This provides an alternative method of invitation for members who may prefer mobile communication.

-_[Image: Screenshot of the text message sharing interface for external users]_
+_[Image: Screenshot of the text message sharing interface for external contacts]_

 ## Switching Chat Ownership